singingwolfboy/flask-dance/docs/quickstarts/twitter.rst

 Visit http://127.0.0.1:5000 in your browser, and you should start the OAuth dance immediately.

-In your view, make sure you use a plain hyperlink to begin the dance so that redirect loads Twitter's page in the browser.
+In your view, make sure you use a plain hyperlink to begin the dance so that the redirect loads Twitter's confirmation page in the browser.

 ```
 <a href="/twitter/login">Sign in with Twitter</a>
 ```

 You can only use http libraries like axios to check the authentication status.

 For instance, when the component mounts, you can call a function to check the authentication status.

 If the authentication fails, then you can display a hyperlink for the user to begin the dance.

 If it succeeds, then simply display the authenticated username.

 ```
+// an example using axios and vuejs but this could be ported to react, angular, or vanilajs
 // create 3 state variables: welcome (String ""), authenticated (Boolean false), authenticateCheckComplete (Boolean false)
-// !authenticated && authenticateCheckComplete show the hyperlink
+// if (!authenticated && authenticateCheckComplete) show the hyperlink
-// authenticated && authenticateCheckComplete show the username
+// if (authenticated && authenticateCheckComplete) show the username

-const url = (document.domain === "127.0.0.1") ? 'http://127.0.0.1:5000/twitter/auth' : 'https://production-domain/twitter/auth'
+const url = (document.domain === "127.0.0.1") ? 'http://127.0.0.1:5000/twitter/auth' : 'https://your-production-domain/twitter/auth'

 function checkAuthentication(){
     const self = this;